-Inverse floating rate Securities have an interest rate equal to a fixed rate minus a rate based upon a reference rate such as EURIBOR (Inverse Floating Rate Securities).
+Inverse floating rate Securities have an interest rate equal to a fixed rate minus a rate based upon a reference rate.
 The market values of those Securities typically are more volatile than market values of other conventional floating rate debt securities based on the same reference rate (and with otherwise comparable terms).
 Inverse Floating Rate Securities are more volatile because an increase in the reference rate not only decreases the interest rate of the Securities, but may also reflect an increase in prevailing interest rates, which further adversely affects the market value of these Securities.